26

 Three places to imbibe before the game:

 • Maria’s Packaged Goods (Bridgeport.
 One of Chicago’s best beer bars.
-A bit of a hike.)
+A long walk or short drive from the ballpark.)

 • Cork & Kerry at the Park (Ballpark.
 Probably the best bar close to the stadium.)